HandsOnDataViz/book/todo/archived/gitbook/structure.md

 GitBook requires a SUMMARY.md file, which organizes the table of contents.
 View the SUMMARY.md file for this GitBook at: https://github.com/JackDougherty//blob/master/SUMMARY.md

 ## Compose in Markdown for GitHub/GitBook
-Markdown is an easy-to-read syntax that is simpler than HMTL and growing in popularity across many digital platforms.
+Markdown is an easy-to-read syntax that is simpler than html and growing in popularity across many digital platforms.
 GitBook follows most of GitHub Flavored Markdown syntax: https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/

 See also GitBook Markdown guide: https://help.gitbook.com/format/markdown.html